Berg0162/Tacx-Dongle-VS/docs/Troubleshooting.md

 2. **Press and hold** the **BOOT** button (on the back side of the T-Dongle-S3).

-3. **While holding BOOT**, plug in the dongle via USB-A to your computer.
+3. **While holding BOOT**, plug in the dongle via USB-A to your computer with Arduino IDE.

 4. **Release BOOT** once the IDE detects the COM port (it may appear as ESP32S3 Dev Module or similar).